CharlesR-W/crw-blog/_posts/2024-10-03-Musings-on-Running-Couplings-and-Invariant-Subspaces.md

 ### Are Some Renormalization Procedures Better Than Others?
 Let's suppose we can meaningfully define a metric function in the (tangent-spaces-to-the-) parameter-space over flows, $g$ (presumably dictated by the problem at hand).
 This entails a distance function (the length of a geodesic; one could also postulate this directly) between two points $d(\theta_1, \theta_2)$.
 Considering the renormalization flow as 'coarse-graining', we can then start to ask questions about which of these coarse-grainings is 'best' with respect to this metric.
 Perhaps one could devise optimization problems based on such criteria?

+$$
+\begin{aligned}
+    \text{Minimize}_{f \in \text{Valid RSG Flows}} \quad & \Gamma\left[ \theta \right] \\
+    \text{Subject to:} \quad & \frac{d\theta}{d\lambda}=f(\theta) \\
+\end{aligned}
+$$

 Do you think we could require $\lambda$ to trade off against accuracy at a pre-determined rate (I have in mind saying that $\lambda$ is e.g. number of flops available compute some observable, and asking what the best system to simulate is - sounds hard but neat idea! (any relation maybe to the role of compute in ML scaling laws??))

 ### Does this matter if we only care about fixed points?
 Not that I can tell or think of readily.
 Maybe if you're concerned about moving the fixed points around.
 I wrote this mostly thinking about renormalization as 'coarse graining' in that you use it to extract some high level dynamical features of a system by zooming out some finite amount, as opposed to specifically looking for fixed points, phase transitions, etc.  I suspect if I knew more / read more about RG I could say more interesting things.
+I'm also interested to think more about other types of 'systems of systems' more broadly.